infojam-james/Test-Cases/Investigations/Finalising-an-Investigation/investigations-10.md

 ##Preconditions
 + The tester must already be registered with an email address and password.
 + The tester must have health & safety system administrator permissions.
++ The tester is logged in.
 + The person the incident happened to must have an Accountable Person (e.g. Assistant Director).
-+ The Case Status for the incident in question must be 'Investigation (Review)'.
++ The Case Status must be 'Investigation (Review)'.

 ##Assumptions
 + A supported browser is being used.